 - Executive Officers (full-time positions) will be allocated £50 for their campaign budget

 - Liberation Officers (part-time positions) will be allocated £25 for their campaign budget

 - NUS Delegates will be allocated £25

 - These will be fully refunded by De Montfort Students’ Union throughout the election period on the production of valid receipts.

 - Candidates are not permitted to spend beyond these allocated amounts.

 Purdah, as defined by the Oxford English Dictionary, is the period leading up to an election, during which new announcements that may influence the election are prohibited.
-This will commence two weeks prior to voting opening ([8th February 2019].
+This will commence two weeks prior to voting opening and throughout the voting period.